Phoenix616/Phoenix616/README.md

-> [!WARNING]
+> [!CAUTION]
 > ## Leaving GitHub
 >
-> GitHub's CEO wants me to "[embrace AI or get out](https://www.businessinsider.com/github-ceo-developers-embrace-ai-or-get-out-2025-8)".
+> GitHub wants me to "[embrace AI or get out](https://www.businessinsider.com/github-ceo-developers-embrace-ai-or-get-out-2025-8)".
 So I'm leaving.
->Existing repos will be moved in the next couple weeks.
+>Existing repos will be moved in the next couple weeks!
 >
 > I am only on GitHub by necessity; if your project is still here, I'd ask you to reconsider one of the other options out there.
 >